Suboxone Treatment and Abuse Potential

 Can a Person Abuse or Become Addicted to Suboxone?

-Despite claims made by the manufacturer that Suboxone has built-in safeguards towards reducing or eliminating the potential for abuse and addiction, there are reports of illegal sales of Suboxone on the street as well as a rise in the number of cases admitted to emergency rooms with signs of Suboxone overdose.
-These are both indications that there is a trend, even if it is a minor trend, for Suboxone abuse.
-Even though Suboxone is a difficult drug to abuse, the evidence suggests that Suboxone abuse does occur.
+Despite a relatively lower abuse liability than many full opioid agonist drugs of abuse, there are reports of illegal sales of Suboxone on the street as well as a 500% increase in the number of emergency department visits related to Suboxone use between 2006 and 2011.2 Numbers like these indicate that there could be an increasing trend, even if it is a minor trend, for Suboxone abuse.
+Even though Suboxone is formulated to deter abuse, the evidence suggests that Suboxone misuse does occur.

 Other signs that someone might be abusing Suboxone include:

-- Spending more time trying to get Suboxone
+- Spending increasing amounts of time trying to get Suboxone.

-- Wanting to stop using the drug, but not stopping
+- Wanting to, but being unable to stop using the drug.

 Differentiating between Addiction and Physical Dependence